The owners have very assertive sellers who has suggested a lock out contract with a non-refundable deposit of 5k. Are such agreements sensible?

 There are two main drawbacks with entering into any lock out agreement (also referred to as a shut-out contract) is that it diverts attention away from making progress with the conveyancing work, so unless it requires limited or no negotiation then it could transpire to be unhelpful.
 It is not promoted amongst Pontcanna conveyancing practitioners as a result.
 The other main concern is the extent of the remedies available - a jilted purchaser is not likely to win an injunctive ruling by a court to prohibit the seller completing the sale to a third party, so the only remedy available under the contract will be the recovery of wasted costs and, in limited circumstances, the additional payment of damages.

 We are aiming to move property in October.
 Does my conveyancing solicitor liaise with the removal company on the completion day.
 On a separate note, can you put forward a removal company in Pontcanna.
 Conveyancing firm was chosen prior to coming across your site.

 On the afternoon of completion you can collect the keys from your property agent but this should only be done after the previous owners solicitors confirm to the agent that they have the completion monies and the keys can be released.
 After that you should tell the removal company that you are ready to move in.
 As a matter of policy we do not suggest a specific removal company but can assist you in finding a conveyancing in Pontcanna or a firm that specialises in conveyancing in Pontcanna.

 Does a directory service exist listing Leeds Building Society panel conveyancers in Pontcanna on the Building Society Association’s Website?

-Unfortunately not yet.
-There is no such directory service on the Council of Mortgage Lenders or Building Society Association sites.
-Very few banks make their panel listings open the public on the web.
-Where you are in need of a Pontcanna conveyancing practitioner on the HSBC please make the most of our tool.
+No. There is no such directory service on the Council of Mortgage Lenders or Building Society Association websites.
+Very few banks make their panel listings visible on the web.
+If you are looking for a Pontcanna conveyancer on the Leeds Building Society please use our tool.